Love's Whirlpool (2014 film): Plot

-The entire film is in located in a high rise residential building in Roppongi, Japan where four anonymous men and four anonymous women pay to enter an anonymous sex club.
+The entire film is in located in a high-rise residential building in Roppongi, Japan where four anonymous men and four anonymous women pay to enter an anonymous sex club.
 At the beginning of the night the owner comes out and lets them know that they will have from midnight until 5:00 A.M. to continue whatever sexual activities they desire.
 The rules include showering every time after sex and using the restroom, condoms must be worn at all times, and men must respect the wishes of the women.

-When the owner leaves they are left in silence to continue spend the night as they wish in sexual activity.
+When the owner leaves, they are left in silence to continue spending the night as they wish in sexual activity.
 After the clerk/bartender leaves to get snacks, the men and women slowly begin small talk amongst themselves until the Freeter finally propositions the office lady to go downstairs.
 From here the remaining men and women slowly paired: the salaried man with the kindergarten teacher, the NEET with the college student, and the factory worker with the regular customer.
 Despite her timid nature, the college student is revealed to have a powerful hidden sex drive, while the factory worker is revealed to have been a virgin up until this night.